 EFL filed its first legal case in the Supreme Court, against the Director General of Wildlife, during the Gal Oya National Park Encroachment Case.

 EFL becomes a member of the International Union for Conservation of Nature (IUCN).

 EFL was registered as a Non- Governmental Organization, under the Department of Social Services.

 As an organization that started out small, inclusive of seven years of volunteer work, during which EFL operated from the garage of one of its motivated and dedicated founding members – EFL has now become an organisation that has been responsible for key breakthroughs in the protection of Sri Lanka’s natural environments, influencing policy and legislature and fostering a sense of environmental stewardship among the citizens of Sri Lanka.

 Sri Lanka is now on a path of ambitious development goals.
 Therefore we must also keep in mind that economic development is supported and sustained by natural ecosystems and the goods and services from them.
 Our ecosystems also harbor unique and irreplaceable biodiversity that have evolved over millennia, and this is part of our heritage.
 EFL’s role is to ensure that this biological heritage is also conserved as part of the national economic development plans.

 Current organisational affiliations

-EFL has a long history of working with national and international organisations for the protection of Sri Lanka’s biological history
+EFL has a long history of working with national and international organisations to protect Sri Lanka’s natural environments